Stuck at stakeholder engagement? Try an Agile approach.

 Knowledge: individuals who cover the requirements, features, technical aspects, certain rules, or legal constraints of the project.
 Make sure they can also explain effectively – it will help the development team to understand your context and requirements quicker.
 Typical characters: end-users, business consultants, technology/subject-matter experts.

 Decision maker: someone who can take the necessary steps to move things forward.
 They are either representatives of a group of people (i.e. can take decisions in their name) or can facilitate the decision-making process and can communicate that decision to the team.
 Typical role: product manager.

 Authority: someone with the appropriate position and power to whom you can escalate issues for a swifter solution.
 Typical roles: department manager, sponsor.

 It would be great to find individuals with all these qualities.
 But in practice, this does not happen, so we need a group of stakeholders.
 Keep in mind that the best people are also the busiest people, which makes them even harder to get on board.

 - Discuss estimates and projects

 - Note: some stakeholders can become a burden

 For the stakeholders, your project might not be their main focus but just a side activity among (many) others.
-Further complicating: they might be spread across different organization, beyond your direct supervision and influence.
+Further complicating: they might be spread across different organizations beyond your direct supervision and influence.